How to Install Perl on Fedora Linux

 Configure the Perl Installation

-Before compiling Perl, it’s vital to configure the build environment.
-This configuration step tailors the installation to your system’s specifics, ensuring optimal performance and compatibility.
+Before compiling Perl, you need to configure the build environment.
+This step tailors the installation to your system’s specifics, ensuring optimal performance and compatibility.

 ./Configure -des -Dprefix=/usr/local